-Hurricane-force wind gusts batter the Gulf coast of Florida.
+Hurricane-strength gusts batter the Gulf Coast of Florida

-Florida has recorded gusts of up to 124 km/h (77 mph) at the entrance of Tampa Bay, and sustained winds of 93 km/h (58 mph).
+Florida has recorded gusts of up to 124 km/h (77 mph) at the entrance to Tampa Bay, along with sustained winds of 93 km/h (58 mph).

-The National Hurricane Center (NHC) reported on Wednesday that hurricane-force winds are battering the Gulf coast of Florida, with gusts of up to 124 km/h (77 mph) recorded at the entrance of Tampa Bay, and sustained winds of 93 km/h (58 mph).
+The National Hurricane Center (NHC) reported this Wednesday that hurricane-force winds are striking the Gulf Coast of Florida, with gusts reaching up to 124 km/h (77 mph) at Tampa Bay entrance, and sustained winds of 93 km/h (58 mph).

-The monitoring center indicated that intense rains are affecting the central peninsula of Florida and warned that dangerous storm surges, damaging winds, and torrential rainfall will continue overnight in parts of the central and southwestern regions of the state.
+The monitoring center indicated that heavy rainfall is impacting central Florida and warned that dangerous storm surges, damaging winds, and torrential downpours will continue throughout the night in areas of the central and southwestern parts of the state.

 Facebook Capture / Weather Bulletin

-It was noted that the system, currently moving to the northeast at 24 km/h (15 mph), maintains maximum sustained winds of 205 km/h (120 mph), which still poses a significant threat to coastal communities in the region.
+He pointed out that the system is currently moving northeast at 24 km/h (15 mph) and maintains maximum sustained winds of 205 km/h (120 mph), which still poses a significant threat to the coastal communities in the region.

-In a previous bulletin, the NHC warned that although Hurricane Milton had downgraded to category 3, with sustained winds of 200 km/h, it would continue to be a powerful and damaging cyclone.
+In a previous bulletin, the NHC warned that although Hurricane Milton had weakened to a category 3, with sustained winds of 200 km/h, it would continue to be a powerful and damaging cyclone.

-The monitoring center reported on the social network X that multiple tornado warnings had been issued that could impact the Florida peninsula, highlighting the seriousness of the situation as Hurricane Milton continues to batter the region.
+The monitoring center reported on social media platform X that multiple tornado warnings had been issued that could affect the Florida peninsula, highlighting the seriousness of the situation as Hurricane Milton continues to batter the region.

-The prominent meteorologist John Morales indicated on the social network X that Milton might be starting to weaken: "Beginning of its terminal weakening phase.
-The minimum barometric pressure is rising rapidly."
+The prominent meteorologist John Morales indicated on the social network X that Milton may be starting to weaken: "Beginning of its terminal weakening phase.
+Minimum barometric pressure is rising rapidly."

-Previously, a drone managed to capture giant waves over eight meters (28.12 feet) while it was just 60 kilometers from the center of Hurricane Milton, showcasing the devastating power of the cyclone as it approached Florida.
+Previously, a drone managed to capture giant waves over eight meters (28.12 feet) high while it was just 60 kilometers from the center of Hurricane Milton, showcasing the devastating force of the cyclone as it approached Florida.

-The Tampa police warned on Wednesday that, although evacuation is the recommended measure, those who decide not to do so should write their name and date of birth on their arm as a precaution.
+The Tampa police warned on Wednesday that although evacuation is the recommended measure, those who choose not to evacuate should write their name and date of birth on their arm as a precaution.

-"To those who do not evacuate voluntarily, I recommend that you take a photo of yourself, that you take a photo of your clothing to be able to identify you when the storm passes, which will be deadly," said Rose Angelakopoulos, a police officer in Tampa, to the popular communicator Enrique Santos.
+"To those who do not evacuate voluntarily, I recommend that you take a photo of yourself, that you take a photo of your clothing to be able to identify you after the storm, which will be deadly," said Rose Angelakopoulos, a police officer in Tampa, to the popular communicator Enrique Santos.

 ...
 News in progress ...